justanotherfoundry/freemix-glyphsapp/README.md

 H - creates 2-axis symmetry (ie. all the above)

 The buttons are available only as far as the node structure allows.

+### Round Kerning

+- Rounds the kerning values to full integer numbers.
+- In addition, values smaller than MIN_VALUE are erased.